ahqstore/windortortent/README.md

 ## Installation Flow

-1. AHQ Store recognizes the installer as Windortent-compatible.
+1. AHQ Store recognizes the installer as Windortortent-compatible.
 2. The installer is downloaded and extracted.

 ---